fpsvogel/lectiohumana/musica/index.md

 title: Musica poeseos
 ---

 Sing classical Latin poetry!
-See the referenced pages for the text and background of each poem.
+Follow the links for the text and background of each poem.
 These tunes can be used to sing any other poetry of the same meter (indicated in parentheses).

 #### De Montenay: four emblems (elegiac)
 <musicp>